-- 1. To elect four (4) directors for a three-year term to expire at the 2015 annual meeting of stockholders. - 2.
-To approve an amendment to our Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 100,000,000 to 200,000,000. - 3.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012. - 4.
+- 1. To elect two (2) directors for a three-year term to expire at the 2016 annual meeting of stockholders. - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2013. - 3.
 To transact any other business that may be properly brought before the annual meeting or any continuation, adjournment or postponement thereof.

-Our board of directors has fixed April 16, 2012 as the record date for the determination of stockholders entitled to notice of, and to vote at, the annual meeting and at any adjournment or postponement of the meeting.
+All of our stockholders of record as of April 15, 2013, are entitled to attend and vote at the annual meeting and at any adjournment or postponement of the meeting.

-Accompanying this notice of annual meeting is a proxy.
-Whether or not you expect to attend the annual meeting, please complete, sign and date the enclosed proxy and return it promptly.
-If you plan to attend the annual meeting and wish to vote your shares personally, you may do so at any time before the proxy is voted.
+Whether or not you plan to attend the annual meeting, we encourage you to cast your vote by completing, signing and dating the enclosed proxy card and returning it to us promptly.
+If you plan to attend the meeting and wish to vote your shares personally, you may do so at any time before the proxy is voted.